JonasGessner/JGMethodSwizzler/README.md

 `-deswizzle` deswizzles all swizzled instance methods of this instance.

 ##Notes
-JGMethodSwizzler works with both ARC (automatic reference counting) and MRC (manual reference counting).
+`JGMethodSwizzler` works with both ARC and MRC/MRR.
-#####(MRC support is broken at the moment)

 ##License
 Licensed under the MIT license.

 ##Credits
-JGMethodSwizzler has been created by Jonas Gessner.
+Created by Jonas Gessner.

 Thanks to Andrew Richardson for his inspiration and contribution with `InstanceHook`.